lpieri/scripts_42/README.md

 main
 ```

-For now you have to execute the script like that `sh main.sh` but soon he will have another script to launch the `main` the start of your session ;)
+~~For now you have to execute the script like that `sh main.sh` but soon he will have another script to launch the `main` the start of your session ;)~~

+Now just launch the command `sh .configure.sh` !
+Logout and Re-Login and it's finish :)

 ## I want to contribute to the project!
 But how?
  - Fork this repository